OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

 Eupulmonata is made hidden by some logic in the WoRMS conversion script that applies to names that are not 'accepted'.
 The idea is to suppress these from what users see of OTT, yet preserve them for future reference.
-This may not be the best strategy - maybe the should be omitted entirely.
+This may not be the best strategy - maybe they should be omitted entirely.
 That would be a simple change to the WoRMS conversion script, and it ought to solve this problem.
 However, let's look deeper.